 By celebrating pride in a way that actively promotes your inclusivity commitments and meaningful actions, you can contribute towards normalising a different kind of workplace culture.
 One that is open to everyone, that shines a light on these unconscious biases and increases awareness of damaging practices.

 Amoria Bond does this by always being open about our D&I commitments and holding great events centred around calendar events like Pride Month.
 Our rainbow logo stays in place from June until the end of August, in recognition of Manchester Pride Weekend - an important event in our home city.
-This year we’ll even be marching in Manchesters Pride parade to show our allyship and celebrate our differences.

-We share our events on our website and social media channels not to get recognition but to celebrate the activities we’re holding and role modelling behaviour that we’d like to see across the industry.
+We share our events on our website and social media channels not to get recognition but to celebrate the activities we’re holding and role-modelling behaviour that we’d like to see across the industry.

 To give acknowledgement

 It’s important to recognise the contributions of LGBTQ+ employees to your business.
-In a world when these voices are still too often silenced or ignored, celebrating their achievements publicly can make a huge difference.
+In a world where these voices are still too often silenced or ignored, celebrating their achievements publicly can make a huge difference.

 It’s estimated that one in five LGBTQ+ employees in the UK does not feel comfortable enough to be out in the workplace.
 By acknowledging those employees who are part of these communities, you’re demonstrating that your workplace is a safe space for everyone to be their authentic selves.